y553546436/PolDet-JPF/index.md

 #### Testing and Examples

 1. JPF tests.
 We write a JPF test class [BitFlipTest](https://github.com/y553546436/jpf-core/blob/FaultInjection/src/tests/gov/nasa/jpf/test/mc/data/BitFlipTest.java), which contains 16 regression tests that checks the bit flip injection mechanism and also documents the basic usage.
-2. We also create a [repository](https://github.com/y553546436/Fault-Injection-Examples) to show the usage of our tool for Cyclic redundancy check ([CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check)) and International Standard Book Number ([ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number)) algorithms.
+2. We also created a [repository](https://github.com/y553546436/Fault-Injection-Examples) to show the usage of our tool for Cyclic redundancy check ([CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check)) and International Standard Book Number ([ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number)) algorithms.
 You can use our tool to see how resilient these algorithms are against bit flip fault.

+#### Future Plan

+It would be worthwhile to try out Symbolic PathFinder ([SPF](https://github.com/SymbolicPathFinder/jpf-symbc)) to see how symbolic execution can help speed up the exploration of all possible bit flips.